If you worked in any of these countries, you could be due a Tax Refund

 If you’re on a working and travel programme in the US, you’ll typically be considered a non-resident alien and pay tax only on US sourced income.
 This income is subject to federal taxes and in many cases, state taxes.

-You must to file a tax return by April 15 of the following year if you earned over:
+Therefore, you must file a tax return by April 15 of the following year.

 To claim your tax back you’ll need: